-• Look after the welfare of the child - the DSL is responsible for ensuring that the child is not at risk and for referring cases of suspected abuse to Children's Social Care as described earlier.

-• Investigate and support the person subject to the allegation - the case manager (usually the Headmaster, unless the Headmaster, is the subject of the allegation) should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.
+- d) There are two aspects to consider when an allegation is made: - - Look after the welfare of the child the DSL is responsible for ensuring that the child is not at risk and for referring cases of suspected abuse to Children's Social Care as described earlier. - Investigate and support the person subject to the allegation the case manager (usually the Headmaster, unless the Headmaster, is the subject of the allegation) should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.

-f) The Headmaster will obtain written details of the allegation, signed and dated, from the person who received the allegation or the person who is making the allegation.
-If a pupil has made an allegation, a written note of what the pupil has said will be made by the member of staff to whom the pupil made the allegation.

-g) The Headmaster will also record any basic information to establish the facts, including dates, times, locations and names of potential witnesses and any CCTV footage.

-h) Any allegation against employed staff or volunteers, including those considered borderline, must be reported and discussed with the LADO without delay, and within one working day.

-i) An initial assessment of any allegation referred will be made by the LADO and the Headmaster.
-They will judge whether there is a need for immediate action, whether the allegation is demonstrably false or whether there has been inappropriate behaviour or poor practice that can be dealt with through the school's usual staff disciplinary or low-level concerns procedures.

-j) Where the initial discussion leads to no further action, the case manager and the LADO should:

-- record the decision and justification for it; and - agree on what information should be put in writing to the individual concerned and by whom.

-k) Where further enquiries are required the LADO and case manager will discuss how and by whom the investigation will be undertaken.
+- e) The school's aim will be to achieve a quick resolution of the allegation in a fair and consistent way that provides effective protection for any child involved and at the same time supports the person who is the subject of the allegation. - f) The Headmaster will obtain written details of the allegation, signed and dated, from the person who received the allegation or the person who is making the allegation.
+If a pupil has made an allegation, a written note of what the pupil has said will be made by the member of staff to whom the pupil made the allegation. - g) The Headmaster will also record any basic information to establish the facts, including dates, times, locations and names of potential witnesses and any CCTV footage. - h) Any allegation against employed staff or volunteers, including those considered borderline, must be reported and discussed with the LADO without delay, and within one working day. - i) An initial assessment of any allegation referred will be made by the LADO and the Headmaster.
+They will judge whether there is a need for immediate action, whether the allegation is demonstrably false or whether there has been inappropriate behaviour or poor practice that can be dealt with through the school's usual staff disciplinary or low-level concerns procedures. - j) Where the initial discussion leads to no further action, the case manager and the LADO should: - record the decision and justification for it; and - agree on what information should be put in writing to the individual concerned and by whom. - k) Where further enquiries are required the LADO and case manager will discuss how and by whom the investigation will be undertaken.
 In straightforward cases, the investigation will normally be undertaken by the Headmaster.